Jagoda11/Jagoda11/README.md

 ## 💖 Support

 If you value the impact of my work and wish to amplify its reach, consider joining forces with me through [GitHub Sponsors](https://github.com/sponsors/Jagoda11).
 Together, we can create a ripple effect in the open-source community, driving innovation and enabling more impactful volunteer work.
-Your partnership is invaluable in this journey
+Your partnership is invaluable in this journey.🌟